Moving To Virginia Beach, VA — Enjoying Life In Resort City

 The city proper is divided into seven boroughs: Bayside, Blackwater, Kempsville, Lynnhaven, Princess Anne, Pungo and Virginia Beach.
 Each one is further comprised of numerous neighborhoods and communities.

-2. What is the weather like in Virginia Beach?
+2. What is the weather like in Virginia Beach, VA?

 With a humid subtropical climate, Virginia Beach enjoys four distinct seasons.
 Summers tend to be hot and humid, while winters are generally cool with only light snowfall.
 The city experiences almost 50 inches of precipitation throughout the year on average.
 For the most part, this is fairly evenly distributed, although the months from June to September experience marginally higher levels.

 Living in a high-humidity climate can be challenging when it comes to storing a lot of household items.
 Keeping them all within the air-conditioned area of the home can create clutter around the home.
 That’s why seasonal and bulky items can sit in a storage unit until they can be used again.
 Additionally, other types of items such as photos, paintings, documents, collectibles and wooden musical instruments can also be susceptible to damage caused by high humidity.
-Renting self storage in Virginia Beach can be a good way to prevent such damage, especially with a climate-controlled unit.
+For these types of items, a climate-controlled unit in Virginia Beach can be a good way to prevent such damage.

 3. Virginia Beach’s economy — from agriculture to tourism